 Best music communities

-In addition, Floral Park Memorial High School was among 92 schools nationwide to receive the SupportMusic Merit Award for demonstrating a commitment to music education.
+In addition, three Suffolk schools — Bishop McGann-Mercy Diocesan High School in Riverhead, William T. Rogers Middle School in Kings Park and Woodhull School in Ocean Beach — were among 92 nationwide to receive the SupportMusic Merit Award for a commitment to music education.

 More than 200 students from 28 Long Island school districts participated last month in the fifth annual Medical Marvels Competition, coordinated by The Feinstein Institute for Medical Research and Northwell Health Center for Workforce Readiness.